PylarBear/pybear/docs/source/index.rst

 pybear must seamlessly integrate into conventional Python data analytics workflows.
 The way pybear does this is by using the scikit-learn API.

-Every pybear module seeks to fulfill 4 objectives:
+Every pybear estimator/transformer seeks to fulfill 4 objectives:

 1) handle missing data: robust handling of all nan-like values (numpy.nan, pandas.NA, etc.)